 Tree Decorating with Ribbon

-Continue in the same manner as the first row of ribbon, adding each ribbon row until you have all the rows started.
+Continue in the same manner as the first ribbon row, adding each row until you have all the rows started.

 Once you are satisfied with the placement of your rows, add the next piece of ribbon cut to 36″.
 Push the ribbon into the tree behind the end of the first ribbon and continue your pattern of hanging the ribbon on the Christmas tree.